 Prime Contractor

 Markup Own Work Sub Work

-JOOH (Running %) 25% 25%
+JOOH (Running %) 20% 20%

 HOOH (Running %) 15% 15%

 Profit (Running %) 10% 10%

 Bond (Running %) 1% 1%

 Subcontractor

 Markup Own Work Sub Work

 JOOH (Running %) 10% 10%

 HOOH (Running %) 15% 15%

 Profit (Running %) 10% 10%

 Tribar Fabrication Subcontra actor

 Markup Own Work Sub Work

 JOOH (Running %) 10% 10%

 HOOH (Running %) 15% 15%

 Profit (Running %) 10% 10%

-3.3.8 Miscellaneous Markups, Assumptions, & General Notes

-- Escalation (~0.51%) was taken into account for the alternative analysis to bring the cost to current dollars. - HTRW and UXO clearance were not included as part of the scope of work. - Costs for the 30 & 31 accounts (PED and CM respectively) were assumed at 25% and 15% respectively of the contract total. - Assume 10 hour shifts, 6 days per week.
+- 3.3.8 Miscellaneous Markups, Assumptions, & General Notes - Escalation (4.61%) was taken into account for the alternative analysis to bring the cost to current dollars. - HTRW and UXO clearance were not included as part of the scope of work. - Costs for the 30 & 31 accounts (PED and CM respectively) were assumed at 25% (plus estimated Geotech drilling costs) and 20% respectively of the contract total. - Assume 10 hour shifts, 6 days per week.
 Workers will mobilize from Tutuila and work in 4 week blocks with 1 week breaks in between.
-Overtime rate is applied in MII. - MII Equipment rates per EP 1110-1-8, Volume 12, 2022. - 2022 Davis Bacon Wage Rates for American Samoa were assumed in the estimate. - The presence of an active quarry on Ofu could not be confirmed.
+Overtime rate is applied in MII.
+Subsistence and travel costs are included in the estimate. - MII Equipment rates per EP 1110-1-8, Volume 12, 2022. - Local Rates for American Samoa were used in the estimate.
+No cost book is available for American Samoa and Davis Bacon does not apply.
+Contractors provided limited data for local rates. - The presence of an active quarry on Ofu could not be confirmed.
 Therefore, the cost estimate assumes all revetment stones, CRM stones, and filter rock will be mined on Tutuila and shipped to Ofu.
 For the precast alternatives (Tribar and Precast Seawall), the cost estimate assumes aggregate will be mined on Tutuila and the units will be cast on Tutuila and shipped to Ofu.